Table of Contents

 - Wailing Blade can be combo’ed with Spectral Ire for massive damage.
 This is especially deadly during team fights and the opponents have been disabled by your teammates.

-- Non-hero targets that are hit will also restore HP at half the rate of a hero target
+- Non-hero targets that are hit will also restore HP at half the rate of a hero target.
+Use this to regenerate in between minion waves.

 How to Counter Ryoma